-No. There is currently no therapeutically equivalent version of Forfivo XL available.
+No. There is currently no therapeutically equivalent version of Forfivo XL available in the United States.

 Note: Fraudulent online pharmacies may attempt to sell an illegal generic version of Forfivo XL.
 These medications may be counterfeit and potentially unsafe.
 If you purchase medications online, be sure you are buying from a reputable and valid online pharmacy.
 Ask your health care provider for advice if you are unsure about the online purchase of any medication.

 Patents are granted by the U.S. Patent and Trademark Office at any time during a drug's development and may include a wide range of claims.

 Issued: March 9, 2010

 Sustained-release bupropion hydrochloride pharmaceutical tablets and combination sustained-release bupropion hydrochloride/mecamylamine hydrochloride pharmaceutical tablets are obtained by granulating the bupropion hydrochloride with a hydroxyalkylcelluose, and blending the resulting granules within an extragranular phase composed of a particulate material that provides a sustained-release matrix, and compressing the blend into a tablet form, which then is coated, with a means to provide delayed release, such as with an enteric coating composition.
 The mecamylamine hydrochloride can be contained in a second granule comprising a hydroxyalkylcellulose.Patent expiration dates: